Stone Conservation forms one of the pillars of a Willowbank education. Immerse yourself in an intensive three week summer school.

 $3,100 CAD per student

-A $500 dollar deposit is required with your application, it will be forfeited should you not attend.
+A non-refundable $500 dollar deposit is required with your application.

 Includes tuition, lodging, most meals and planned extra-curricular events.
 Travel to the site is not included and is the responsibility of the student.
 Should you be travelling to the site from an international location, health insurance is recommended.
 Additional typical site safety equipment will be required and a list will be provided upon acceptance into the field school.